carp-lang/Carp/docs/HowToRunCode.md

 # How to run code

-This document is aimed at people just starting out with Carp, in particular if you want to run the [examples](../examples).
+This document is aimed at people just starting out with Carp, in particular if you want to try out the [examples](../examples).

 ## Prerequisites

-Make sure that you have [installed the Carp compiler and its dependencies](Install.md) and that you can start it without any error messages, here's how it should look:
+Make sure that you have [installed the Carp compiler and its dependencies](Install.md) and that you can start it without any error messages.
+Here's how it should look:

 ```bash
 $ carp